CiscoDevNet/FTDAnsible/README.md

     ```
     pip install flake8
     ```

-1. Run Flake8 check:
+2. Run Flake8 check:
     ```
     flake8
     ```

 Flake8 configuration is defined in the [tox config file](./tox.ini) file.

 ## Integration Tests

 Integration tests are written in a form of playbooks and usually started with `ansible-test` command from Ansible repository.
 As this project is created outside Ansible, it does not have utils to run the tests.
 Thus, integration tests are written as sample playbooks with assertion and can be found in the `samples` folder.
 They start with `test_` prefix and can be run as usual playbooks.

 ## Debugging

 1. Add `log_path` with path to log file in `ansible.cfg`

 2. Run `ansible-playbook` with `-vvvv`
     ```
     $ ansible-playbook samples/network_object.yml -vvvv
     ```

-3. The log file will contain additional information(REST etc.)
+3. The log file will contain additional information (REST, etc.)